Last edit: 06 May 2022

-- If you currently only have one main partition (C drive under Windows) and there is enough free space, you need to split a part of the space from this main partition to FydeOS.
-Right-click the main partition that needs to be split, and select "Shrink Volume" from the pop-up options menu:
+- If you only have one primary partition (C drive under Windows) and there is enough free space, you need to split a part of the space from this primary partition to FydeOS.
+Right-click the primary partition that needs to be separated, and select "Shrink Volume" from the pop-up options menu:

-- Fill in the size of the space to be vacated in the compression option that pops up immediately.
-In order to make FydeOS run smoothly afterwards, we recommend at least 20G of space.
+- Fill in the space size to be vacated in the compression option that pops up immediately.
+To make FydeOS run smoothly afterwards, we recommend at least 20G of space.
 The number unit to be filled in here is MB.
-In the example in the figure below, about 50G of space will be split from the main partition.
+In the example in the figure below, about 50G of space will be split from the primary partition.
 After filling in, click "compress".
-Note: For easier identification of specific partitions in the next steps, we recommend that the capacity of the new partition should be different from the capacity of the main partition.
+Note: For easier identification of specific partitions in the following steps, we recommend that the capacity of the new partition should be different from the capacity of the primary partition.

-- In the option menu of "Specify Volume Size", just keep the default:
+- In the options menu of "Specify Volume Size", keep the default:

-- In the option menu of "Format Partition", just keep the default:
+- In the options menu of "Format Partition", keep the default:

 - After completing the above steps, Disk Manager will create a new partition for you, as shown in the figure below.
 The disk for FydeOS is now ready.

-We can use the "Disk Utility" (Disk Utility) that comes with the system to shrink the existing partition and create a new partition using the free space obtained.
+We can use the "Disk Utility" (Disk Utility) that comes with the system to shrink the existing partition and create a new partition using the free space.

 - Find and start "Disk Utility" in "Utilities" or "Launchpad":

 - It may take a while for "Disk Utility" to perform the above operations.
-After everything is completed, click "Done" and the disk for FydeOS will be created.
+After completing everything, click "Done", and the disk for FydeOS will be created.

 #1.3.
 Linux system

-If you will use Linux, you should not need additional instructions: p
+If you use Linux, you should not need additional instructions: p

 #2.
 Boot FydeOS via USB

 #3.
-Complete the installation of FydeOS on a separate partition through the "Installer" program
+Complete the installation of FydeOS on a separate partition through the "Installer" app

-- After entering the FydeOS desktop and keeping the Internet connected for a few minutes, FydeOS will automatically download and install several required components, including the "FydeOS App Store".
-Run the "FydeOS App Store" from the program manager, you can find the "Installer" program, click "Add to FydeOS" to install it:
+- After entering the FydeOS desktop and keeping the Internet connection for a few minutes, FydeOS will automatically download and install several required components, including the "FydeOS Web Store".
+Run the "FydeOS Web Store" from the app launcher; you can find the "Installer" app, click "Add to FydeOS" to install it:

 - After the FydeOS installer starts, select "Dual-boot installation":

 - Select the target disk in the "Disk" drop-down menu in "Select System Partition" in the upper left corner.
-The installer will automatically recognize the portable storage device that FydeOS is currently running and disable this option.
+The installer will automatically recognise the portable storage device FydeOS is currently running and disable this option.
 In the following example,

 nvme0n1 is the target disk; the remaining